 Former Saints player dies in police custody in Alabama

 Foster reportedly died on Dec.
-6 at a medical facility in Northport, Alabama, according to the parish coroner.
+6 at a medical facility in Northport, Alabama, according to the county coroner.

 “No words right now,” Buckner tweeted.
 “Rest powerfully, little brother.
 From Chicago to Champaign to New Orleans.
 You left your mark everywhere you went.
 Glenn Foster, we love you bruh.”